 With its appealing blend of the cosmopolitan and the natural, Colorado appeals to a wide range of travelers.
 Lodgings in Denver and beyond match the state’s diversity, with over-the-top resorts, boutique hotels, minimalist motor lodges, and even camp decks battling it out to be your sleeping quarters.
-Whether you’re enjoying the city or the mountains, here are eight of the best hotels to stay at in Colorado.
+Whether you’re enjoying the city or the mountains, here are 15 of the best hotels to stay at in Colorado.

 This little hotel has big amenities, like ski and board storage, outdoor and indoor hot tubs, a massive, Peloton bike-filled gym, and a slightly ritzy bar-restaurant.
 Its 22 rooms are refreshingly urban in a town where they’re too often dripping in Alpine swank, and they offer configurations for families via separate bunk rooms.
 And with earth-friendly, chemical-free linens, blankets, and mattresses, you can feel good about where you’re laying your head.